They say you can’t go home again.

 And the world is not merely black and white.
 Gray has entered into your vision.
 And once that happens, there are question marks about most everything.

-To me, the idea that you can’t go home again means that you will never feel the innocence you once did.
-It left when you deigned, when somewhat older, to reach down on a whim and pull a dandelion.
+To me, the idea that you can’t go home again means that you will never feel the innocence you once felt.
+It disappeared when you deigned, when somewhat older, to reach down on a whim and pluck a dandelion.